 Recipe FAQs:

-You can use any type of ham that you like, such as cooked deli ham, sliced ham, or leftover ham from a holiday dinner.
+You can use any ham you like, including deli ham, sliced ham, or leftover holiday ham.
+If the slices are very thin, use two layers for better coverage and flavor.

 Yes, follow the directions for making it ahead, but freeze the unbaked casserole and sauce in airtight containers.
 Let them thaw overnight in the fridge.
 Before baking, add the panko topping and bake as directed.
 Reheat the sauce in a saucepan on the stove.